egonw/biohackrxiv-cito-review-paper/paper/paper.md

 too, resulting in over 400 articles having annotated citations, of which 31 have explicit annotations (see Figure 1) ([https://scholia.toolforge.org/cito/](https://scholia.toolforge.org/cito/)).

-![Figure 1: Histogram showing the number of articles with annotated citations per year.
+![Histogram showing the number of articles with annotated citations per year.
 Most citations come from datasets (green), and more recently the Journal of Cheminformatics (purple).
 However, BioHackrXiv is a growing source of annotated citations (orange).](./citoOverTime.png)